 The practical application of the main principles described in the "RNE Guidelines for Freight Corridor Punctuality Monitoring" is the basis for the TPM process on Corridor North Sea-Baltic.
-It is not dealt with in detail in this document.

 Corridor North Sea - Baltic set up a working group "Train Performance Management" within the framework of its organisational structure that is responsible for the train performance management of the corridor.
 In this group IMs work together in order to make the railway business more attractive and competitive.
 RUs will be invited to join this group as soon as a reliable reporting is established; the IMs are currently working to establish such reporting.